-Why are Birkenstock size conversions imperfect?
+Why are Birkenstock size conversion charts imperfect?

 European and American shoe sizing systems are like apples and oranges.